Serenity 6.4.3 Release Notes (2023-01-07)

 We have also improved the handling of some internal type properties, such as the __typeName

-static property which stored the full name for registered types.
+static property, which stored the full name for registered types.
 This property is now non-enumerable, along with its internal counterpart __typeName$

 , which has been removed.
 These properties were originally necessary for TypeScript/Saltaralle and older browsers like IE9, but we no longer support them.

-Improved Handling for Type Registries like EnumTypeRegistry
+Improved Handling of Type Registries such as EnumTypeRegistry

 , EditorTypeRegistry